Art Under the Elevated - Art Commissions

 Through the Art Under the Elevated Initiative, RISE has commissioned a number of artists to envision, produce, and exhibit temporary public art installations underneath /adjacent to the elevated A-train in Far Rockaway, Queens, NY.

-During the three cycles, (2022, 2020, 2017) the Artist Selection Committee has chosen the following projects for artist commissions through a competitive process funded by NEA artworks:
+Many of these pieces are still onsite for the public to enjoy.
+During the three cycles, (2022, 2020, 2017) the RISE Arts Selection Committee chose the following artist works through a competitive process funded by NEA Artworks:

 • Eric Rieger (2022) - Living & Breathing